Microsoft Blasts Spy Agencies For Leaked Exploits Used By WanaDecrypt0r

 BrianFagioli shared a BetaNews article arguing Microsoft "should absolutely not shoulder any of the responsibility.
 After all, the vulnerability that led to the disaster was patched back in March."
 But troublemaker_23 notes that ITwire still faults Microsoft for not planning ahead, since in February 150 million people were still using Windows XP.

-Enforcement is the problem (Score:3)
+Enforcement is the problem (Score:4, Insightful)

 The Blame Game (Score:2)